-The Village of River Forest Sustainability Commission (RFSC) is comprised of the following members for the 2020 calendar year.
+Updated September 2020 The Village of River Forest Sustainability Commission (RFSC) is comprised of the following members for the 2020 calendar year.
 John Anderson, River Forest Director of Public Works, supports us.

 Sustainability Commission Members

-Name Name Role
+Name Role Term Expires

-Julie Moller Chair 4/30/21
+Lisa Gillis Chair 4/30/21

+Lauren Behan Commissioner 4/30/21

+Susan Charrette Commissioner 4/30/21

+Beth Cheng Commissioner 4/30/23

+Cary McLean Commissioner 4/30/23

+Shannon Roberts Commissioner 4/30/23

 Eric Simon Commissioner 4/30/21

-Lisa Gillis Lisa Gillis Commissioner

-Shannon Roberts Commissioner 4/30/23

-Beth Cheng Commissioner 4/30/23

-Andrew Basney Commissioner 4/30/23

-Susan Charrette Commissioner 4/30/21

-Eleanor (Ellie) Raidt Student Commissioner N/A
+Eleanor (Ellie) Raidt Student Commissioner 9/30/20

 John Anderson Administrator Village of River Forest Director Public Works

 All members of the RFSC have key areas of responsibility and primary organizations across the community to connect with as well as co-ownership of projects.
-Ideally, co-ownership on a project-by-project basis is ideally shared with an employee of the Village of River Forest Government as well as a resident of the Village of River Forest who wants to get involved in our mission.
+We are working toward co-ownership on a project-by-project basis, with that co-ownership shared with an employee of the Village of River Forest Government as well as a resident of the Village of River Forest who wants to get involved in our mission.

 We see the 2020 calendar year as a year of transition and a culmination of the grass roots work implemented for the last eight years.
+That work began when sustainability was the purview of the Parks Foundation of the River Forest Park District and continued through the group's transformation to the River Forest Sustainability Commission, an entity approved by the Village of River Forest in 2017.
 Now is the time for a formal transition into the everyday functions of the Village as a whole.
 Toward this end, we have spent much time documenting what we do and how we do it.